Film: The Legend of Frenchie King

 - Calling Card: Louise likes to leave white flowers in the scenes of her crimes (preferably pinned on her wanted posters too).

 - Card-Carrying Villain: Louise is proud of being the most infamous bandit in the west.

-- Card Sharp: Louise's sisters con Marie's brothers out of a lot of money through a card game, although Marie arrives in time to put a stop to it.
+- Card Sharp: Louise's sisters con Maria's brothers out of a lot of money through a card game, although Maria arrives in time to put a stop to it.

 - Cat Fight: The reason this film exists.
 Who wouldn't want to watch the Alliterative Duo beat the crap out of each other?